Translational invariance and the space-time Lorentz transformation with arbitrary spatial coordinates: Abstract

 This, like (2), is equivalent to (3) and (4).
-In fact the multiplicative factor: $\gamma \equiv 1/\sqrt{1-(v/c)^2}$ in (5) may be replaced by an arbitary finite function of $v/c$ and the transformation will still be equivalent to (3) and (4).
+In fact the multiplicative factor: $\gamma \equiv 1/\sqrt{1-(v/c)^2}$ in (5) may be replaced by a finite constant or an arbitrary finite function of $v/c$ and the transformation will still be equivalent to (3) and (4).
 The spatial description of the moving object is therefore identical for the Galilean and Lorentz transformations.
-The temporal Lorentz transformation corresponding to (5) is:
+Note that the constants $x'(0)$ and $x(0)$ that specify the positions of the origins of coordinates in the frames S' and S respectively {\it characterise a particular choice of coordinate systems}.
+In order to correctly calculate the spatial separations of objects at different positions it is essential to use the same coordinate system (i.e the same values of $x'(0)$ and $x(0)$) to specify the positions of {\it all} the objects.
+As will be seen shortly, it is the failure to do this that lies at the origin of the spurious `length contraction' effect.
+The temporal LT corresponding to (5) is:

 The physical meaning of $t'(t)$ is the time recorded by a local clock at the position of the object in S' as observed, at time $t$, in the frame S. Because both $t$ and $x(t)$ appear on the right side of (6) one may think that $t'(t)$ depends on both $t$ and $x(t)$.
 This is Einstein's `relativity of simultaneity' (RS) effect.
-However, (4) may be used to eliminate $x(t)$ from the right side of (6) to yield the time dilatation (TD) formula first derived, in this way, directly from the Lorentz transformation, by Einstein~\cite{Ein1}:
+However, (4) may be used to eliminate $x(t)$ from the right side of (6) to yield the time dilatation (TD) formula first derived, in this way, directly from the LT, by Einstein~\cite{Ein1}:

 Since no spatial coordinates appear in this equation, it manifestly respects translational invariance.
 Also the clock in S' is `system externally synchronised'~\cite{MS} so that $t'(0) = 0$.
 Keeping the same general coordinate system and `system external' synchronisation procedure as used in (5) and (6) consider now two clocks, C$_1$', C$_2$' at rest in S' at $x'_1(0)$ and $x'_2(0)$.
 If $t'_1(t)$ and $t'_2(t)$ are the observed times of the clocks in S at time $t$, then the relation (7) must hold for both of the clocks.
 In consequence,